skybridgeskills/learning-mobility-guide/index.md

 - **Holders**: Individuals who receive, store, and present their credentials (learners, workers, job seekers)
 - **Verifiers**: Organizations that request and verify credentials (employers, educational institutions, licensing boards)

+### Skills-Based Hiring and Advancement with Digital Credentials

+Digital credentials enable skills-based hiring by providing verifiable, machine-readable evidence of competencies that can be matched to job requirements.
+Unlike traditional resumes or degree requirements, verifiable credentials:

+- Provide cryptographic proof of authenticity and current status
+- Enable automated skills matching between candidate credentials and job requirements
+- Support selective disclosure, allowing candidates to share relevant credentials while maintaining privacy
+- Maintain integrity across different hiring platforms and applicant tracking systems

+When hiring systems implement interoperability profiles, they can confidently accept and verify credentials from diverse issuers—educational institutions, training providers, certification bodies—enabling a shift from degree-based to skills-based hiring practices.
+This transformation requires the same interoperable infrastructure that supports learning mobility, making digital credentials critical infrastructure for both educational and workforce systems.

 ### Interoperability Profiles

 Interoperability profiles solve the challenge of ensuring that different systems can work together seamlessly.
 Rather than requiring all systems to support every possible standard and protocol combination, profiles define specific, tested combinations that are known to work together.
 The two initial profiles included in this guide are based on patterns seen in the real world among leading implementers of the W3C Verifiable Credentials and Open Badges standards for learning mobility purposes.

+**How Profiles Emerge**

+Interoperability profiles emerge from real-world implementation patterns.
+When multiple organizations implement digital credentials using similar combinations of standards and protocols, and those implementations successfully enable credential exchange, a pattern emerges that can be codified into an interoperability profile.
+New profiles are typically proposed and documented by communities of implementers who have successfully demonstrated interoperability using a particular combination of standards.
+These profiles are then validated through real-world testing and may be incorporated into guides like this one to enable broader adoption.

 Each profile includes:
 - **Mandatory requirements**: Features that MUST be implemented for conformance